 - Add in sugar and beat just to incorporate.

-- Sprinkle in amaretto and fold into whipped cream using a spoon.
+- Trickle in amaretto and fold into whipped cream using a spoon.

-- One the plate you wish to serve the cake, dot the bottoms of six whole chocolate biscuits and arrange around one other biscuit in a circular pattern.
+- Dot the bottoms of six whole chocolate biscuits and arrange around one other biscuit in a circular pattern on the cake plate.

 - Spread biscuits with approx 1/3 cup whipped cream (approximately a 3 mm thickness).
 That is your base layer.